dedelaker/Product-Backlog-Estimator/DOMAIN_SETUP.md

 ## Current Configuration

-Your application is now configured for the subdomain: **project-backlog-estimator.estimr.ovh**
+Your application is now configured for the subdomain: **product-backlog-estimator.estimr.ovh**

 This setup ensures users access your app via the custom subdomain while hiding the Vercel URL.